Worcester Food Shop Price Comparison. Do you go for the cheapest, or most convenient place to do a food shop? Written by Rosie Bramwell.

 As a student, a food shop can be complex and time consuming, especially when you’re trying to balance eating healthily with finding the time to prepare meals.
 Having a simple plan of what to buy fresh can organise and make meal prepping easier, as well as having plenty of small things in your cupboard, such as dry food items, for when your studies may take over.

-Although this shopping list isn’t representative of everyone’s dietary requirements and food preferences, the different in food prices still varies so much across shops that are local to one another.
-Taking those few moments to consider cheaper food shops could save you the extra pennies you may need in the future.
+Although this shopping list isn’t representative of everyone’s dietary requirements and preferences, the difference in prices still varies hugely across shops that are local.
+Taking a moment to consider cheaper food shops could save you the extra pennies you may need in the future.

 Further support for students

 More alternatives for students struggling with money, food planning, time for shopping and cooking is the Student Union Community Cupboard.
-This cupboard is located in the foyer between the Hangar and the student union shop, and is where people can donate extra food or take what they need when they are struggling themselves.
+This cupboard is in the foyer between the Hangar and the student union shop.
+This is where people can donate extra food or take what they need when they are struggling themselves.

-The To Good To Go app is another option for people wanting leftover fresh food from supermarkets, restaurants, cafes and delis.
-The app allows you to reserve bags which are filled with the food that is still fresh but would otherwise be thrown away.
+The To Good To Go app is another option for people wanting leftover fresh food from supermarkets, cafes and delis.
+The app allows you to reserve bags which are filled with the food that would be thrown away.
+It is still fresh and safe to eat, however stores cannot sell food past it’s sell-by-date.

 In the midst of a cost of living crisis, prioritising meals and eating regularly is so important, and there are ways to do so without blowing your budget in one go.